 Whatever the pathway, the point is to get rid of this bad debt.
 But no matter how bad you want to eliminate this burden, chances are that your spending and/or earning behaviors will have to adjust.

-To do the same thing repeatedly expecting a different result leads to more debt, less self confidence, and potentially a self-pitying spending spree – modified from Einstein.
-Point being: you will have to leave the comfort zone, probably try something new, and turn want into act.
+To do the same thing repeatedly expecting a different result leads to more debt, less self-confidence, and potentially a self-pitying spending spree – modified from Einstein.
+Point being: you will have to leave the comfort zone, probably try something new, and turn a want into an act.